Joseph A. Lombardo

 Warrants were an important component of the U.S. Supreme Court’s ruling.
 Justices articulated that improvements in communication between courts and law enforcement have enabled faster approval for searches, including DUI-related blood draws.
 The court believed, according to documents, that police can obtain warrants without compromising important blood evidence.
 Authorities must, stated the court, address exigency on a case-by-case basis, because all traffic stops are different.

-DUI Attorneys in New Jersey
+Contact Our DUI Attorneys in New Jersey

 It remains to be seen how authorities in New Jersey will implement the latest ruling.
 Refusing to submit to a breathalyzer or provide urine and blood is still an option for NJ drivers barring a valid warrant, but there’s always the prospect of license suspension for doing so.